LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you are `motivated` by something, especially an emotion, it cause you to behave in a particular way. n.[C] A `patent` is an official right to be the only person or company allowed to make or sell a new product for a certain period of time. n.[C] In colleges and universities in some countries, a `semetster` is one of the two main period into which the year is divided.

+## 2022/11/04

+fresh pasta sauces to temp more demanding `palates`. the buying and selling of `stocks` and shares.
+She used to be a singer of some `renown`.
+The `patent` runs out in three years time. an `eminent` scientist.
+Social practice is an essential part of the school curriculum. n.[C] `Rodents` are small mammals which have sharp front teeth.
+Rats, mice, and squirrels are rodents. n.[U] Plants, trees and flowers can be referred to as `vegetation`. n.[C] A `mason` is a person who is skilled at making things or building things with stone.